 What Is An Empty Net Goal In Ice Hockey?

-Ever seen an ice hockey game where the goaltender abandons the net, causing the opposing team to score a goal?
-If yes, then you just experienced an “Empty Net Goal”.
-If you are new to ice hockey or just new to the term “Empty Net”, this article will cover everything you will need to know.
-Let’s begin.
+Have you ever witnessed a hockey game where the goalie gave up on the goal, allowing the opposition to score a goal?
+If so, then what you just witnessed is an “Empty Net Goal”.
+This article will cover all you need to know either if you are new to ice hockey or just to the term “Empty Net.”
+Let’s start.

 What Is An Empty Net Goal?

-So whenever you see a team has six skaters (typically, a team is to have five skaters) and no goalie when its opposing team scores a goal, then that is an empty net goal.
+Hence, whenever you see a team with six skaters when a team should normally have five skaters and no goalkeeper, that goal is an empty net goal.

 Pulling The Goalie